No matter the stage at which a customer is in their journey to purchase, communication is key.

 The way your messages are written is vital.
 Pick apart the information to get the most important and actionable bits.
 Write call-to-action (CTAs) effectively and make them clear and attractive.
 Don’t have an email that goes deep into describing a product you want a subscriber to check out.
 Use benefits to draw customers in.
 Give them a reason to be curious.

-This, along with some beautiful pictures of the coats with one in focus and the others less pronounced may get the customer’s attention.
-This means that if a customer shuns your main link to the product-buying stage, they may still visit.
+This, along with some beautiful pictures of the coats, with one in focus and the others less pronounced, may get the customer’s attention.
+If a customer shuns your main link to the product-buying stage, they may still visit.
 Or if the main picture used doesn’t win them over, they know that there’s more to look at.
 Try to sound like you pay attention to their interests.
 Make the benefit clear.
 Emphasize the action you want them to take.

 Take a read of our guide on "How To Create Powerful Calls To Action (CTAs) That Can Boost Your Ecommerce Conversions" to make CTAs effective, clear, and powerful to boost your conversions.